-The 16th World Conference of the International Society of Family Law, ‘Family Law and Family Realities’, will take place in Amsterdam, The Netherlands from 25 July to 29 July 2017 at the Vrije Universiteit of Amsterdam.
-The Conference will be dedicated to the subject whether existing national family laws adequately reflect the rapidly changing realities of family life.
-In various parts of the world both academic lawyers and practition
+The 16th World Conference of the International Society of Family Law, ‘Family Law and Family Realities’, took place in Amsterdam, The Netherlands from 25 July to 29 July 2017 at the Vrije Universiteit of Amsterdam.
+The Conference was dedicated to the subject whether existing national family laws adequately reflect the rapidly changing realities of family life.
+In various parts of the world both academic lawyers and practitioners are n

 Jackson Lake Lodge, Grand Tetons National Park, Wyoming22/05/2016 - 24/05/2016